twilio/twilio-live-interactive-video/README.md

 # Twilio Live Interactive Video

+:warning: We are no longer allowing new customers to onboard to Twilio Live.
+Effective November 30, 2023, Twilio Live will End of Life.
+If you are an existing Live customers, we have created this [Migration Guide](https://support.twilio.com/hc/en-us/articles/10623861544987-Twilio-Live-Migration-Guide) to help you identify an alternative solution for your use case.

+## What is it
 This project demonstrates an interactive live video streaming app that uses [Twilio Live](https://www.twilio.com/docs/live), [Twilio Video](https://www.twilio.com/docs/video), and [Twilio Sync](https://www.twilio.com/docs/sync).
 Check out [this blog post](https://www.twilio.com/blog/interactive-live-streaming-app-programmable-video-live-sync) for more details about the app's features and how it was built.
-The project is setup as a monorepo that contains the frontend reference applications for the Web and iOS (Android coming soon).
+The project is setup as a monorepo that contains the frontend reference applications for the Web and iOS.

 ## Features